 Step 2: Setting Up the Right SEO Analytics Tools

 Now that we have an idea of how to prepare for SEO analytics, it’s time to start collecting data.
 In particular, the tools we’re going to set up and review in this section include:

 - Google Analytics

 - Google Search Console

-There are many other tools out for analytics, but since we’re generally trying to rank on Google the first step is almost always to set up Google Analytics, which is a website SEO analytics tool that tracks and reports site traffic.
+There are many analytics tools on the market, but since we’re typically trying to rank on Google, the first step is almost always to set up Google Analytics.

 You can think of Google Analytics as a tool that will tell you what someone does after they’ve landed on your website.
 That includes how many pages they’ve visited, which page they exited from, amongst countless other data points.

-Here’s a step-by-step process for you get started with Google Analytics:
+Here’s a step-by-step process for you to get started with Google Analytics:

 - Create an account or sign in to an existing account at google.com/analytics/.